getlantern/lantern-roadmap/README.md

 early (before there's much activity on the network), they won't benefit from the map visualization and won't get quite the warm fuzzy-feeling.

-#### Key Dandeloin Goals
+#### Key Dandelion Goals

-In order to support the above network growth cycle, Dandeloin should focus on the following goals (both technical and process):
+In order to support the above network growth cycle, Dandelion should focus on the following goals (both technical and process):

  * Make it as easy as possible for diaspora to install Lantern.